Projects / Educational Saco, Maine

 Response

-Mindfully developed on only 8.2 acres, The Ecology School’s campus introduces a minimal built footprint to nurture its programs and exemplify its pedagogy of regenerative human-nature relationships.
-A new Dining Commons featuring an innovative all-electric commercial kitchen and a trio of interconnected Dormitories containing 144 beds supplement the farm’s existing historic infrastructure.
+Mindfully developed on only 8.2 acres, the campus is scaled to bring students, staff, and the broader community into contact with one another and the world around them.
+A new Dining Commons and trio of interconnected Dormitories support the School’s growing programs and exemplify its pedagogy of regenerative human-nature relationships.
 The greater property serves as an expansive outdoor classroom to anchor lessons and engage the community in connecting with the environment.

 Per the requirements of a Living Community, the campus achieves both Net Positive Energy (generates more energy than it consumes) and Net Positive Water (water leaves the site cleaner than it entered).
-Two onsite photovoltaic arrays meet approximately 105% of the School’s energy demands without the use of combustion or fossil fuels.
+Two onsite photovoltaic arrays meet approximately 105% of the School’s energy demands without the use of fossil fuels.
+Systems for measuring energy production and consumption at the community scale are integrated across the mechanical, electrical, plumbing, and greater architectural designs of each building and other campus infrastructure.
 A closed loop system extracts potable water from a well and uses activated carbon filters and UV light to treat wastewater without the use of chemicals.
 Captured storm- and rainwater nourish the fields and gardens, which in turn grow nutritious produce for the Dining Commons.

-The design and mission of River Bend Farm link human and natural systems through a fully immersive learning experience.
+Both the architecture and mission of River Bend Farm endeavor to link human and natural systems through a fully immersive learning experience.
 Science literacy gained through this direct experience will teach visitors not just how the natural world works, but also our place within it.
 Will any of The Ecology School’s students grow up to be green architects one day?
 We sure hope so.

 Specs